lorforlinux/docs.beagleboard.io/accessories/cables.rst

 USB Cables
 ***********

-A microUSB cable will normally be supplied with the BeagleBone Black.
+A miniUSB cable will normally be supplied with the BeagleBone Black.
 For other boards like PocketBeagle, BeagleBone AI & BeagleBone AI-64 you'll have to procure your own USB cable.

 .. table:: USB ports on BeagleBone hardware